vindarel/lisp-journey/content/pythonVSlisp.md

 ## Interactivity

 *Python*: we typically restart everything at each code change, we use
- breakpoints: this takes some time, it is boring, it requires to re-manipulate data to re-reach the state we were at to analyze and debug our program.
+ breakpoints: this takes some time, I find it too repetitive and boring, it requires to re-manipulate data to re-reach the state we were at to analyze and debug our program.
 We might get a prompt on an exception (with Werkzeug, with `-m pdb`), we might figure out a non-standard,